-To repeal section 211.447, RSMo, and to enact in lieu thereof two new sections relating to termination of parental rights.
+To repeal section 211.447, RSMo, and to enact in lieu thereof two new sections relating to the termination of parental rights.

-Be it enacted by the General Assembly of the State of Missouri, as follows:
+Be it enacted by the General Assembly of the state of Missouri, as follows:

-Section A. Section 211.447, RSMo, is repealed and two new sections
+Section A. Section 211.447, RSMo, is repealed and two new sections enacted in lieu 2 thereof, to be known as sections 211.446 and 211.447, to read as follows:

-- 2 enacted in lieu thereof, to be known as sections 211.446 and 211.447, to read as - 3 follows: - 211.446.
-1. In entering an order of adjudication, disposition, or - 2 judgment on a petition under subdivision (1) of subsection 1 of section - 3 211.031 or a motion to modify any judgment under subdivision (1) of - 4 subsection 1 of section 211.031, the court shall consider, and in every - 5 case enter written specific findings of fact and conclusions of law on, - 6 whether the child is an abandoned infant as described in section - 7 211.447 or whether the child's parent: - 8 (1) Negligently, recklessly, knowingly, or intentionally engaged - 9 in conduct that caused serious bodily injury to the child; - 10 (2) Sexually abused the child; - 11 (3) Sexually abused another child; - 12 (4) Committed murder of another child of the parent; - 13 (5) Committed voluntary manslaughter of another child of the - 14 parent; - 15 (6) Aided or abetted, attempted, conspired, or solicited to commit - 16 murder or voluntary manslaughter of another child of the parent; - 17 (7) Engaged in conduct that resulted in serious bodily injury or - 18 the death of another child of the parent; or
+211.446.
+1. In entering an order of adjudication, disposition, or judgment on a petition under subdivision (1) of subsection 1 of section 211.031 or a motion to modify any judgment under subdivision (1) of subsection 1 of section 211.031, the court shall consider, and in every case enter written specific findings of fact and conclusions of law on, whether the child is an abandoned infant as defined in section 211.447 or whether the child's

+- 7 (1) Sexually abused the child; - (2) Sexually abused another child; - (3) Committed murder of another child of the parent; - 10 (4) Committed voluntary manslaughter of another child of the parent; - 11 (5) Aided or abetted, attempted, conspired, or solicited to commit murder or voluntary manslaughter of another child of the parent; - 13 (6) Engaged in conduct intending to cause serious bodily injury to the child or 14 knowing that serious bodily injury was likely to occur, and such conduct resulted in serious 15 bodily injury to the child or serious bodily injury to or the death of another child of the 16 parent; or - 17 (7) Committed a felony assault that resulted in serious bodily injury to the child or to another child of the parent.